NOTE 2 MATERIAL ACCOUNTING POLICY INFORMATION

 The Company uses expected credit loss model with respect to impairment loss on financial assets.

-Ý Impairment loss on trade receivables is recognised using life time expected credit loss model.
-This model involves use of a provision matrix which is based on historical credit loss experience and is adjusted for forward looking information
+involves use of a provision matrix which is based on historical credit loss experience and is adjusted for forward¬ looking information.

-Ý Impairment loss on equity instrument is recognised when carrying amount exceeds its recoverable amount.
+• Impairment loss on equity instrument is recognised when carrying amount exceeds its recoverable amount.

-Ý Impairment loss on financial instrument measured at amortised cost are deducted from equity and are recognised in the consolidated statement of profit and loss.
-Financial instruments measured at FVTPL, impairment loss is recognised in consolidated statement of profit and loss.
-Financial instruments measured at FVTOCI, impairment loss is recognised in other comprehensive income
+in the statement of profit and loss.
+Financial instruments measured at FVTPL, impairment loss is recognised in statement of profit and loss.
+Financial instruments measured at FVTOCI, impairment loss is recognised in other comprehensive income.

-Ý Gross carrying amount of financial instrument is written off to the extent there is no prospect of recovery.
+• Gross carrying amount of financial instrument is written off to the extent there is no prospect of recovery.
 Such financial instruments could still be subject to enforcement activities under the Group's recovery procedure, taking into account legal advice as appropriate.
-Any recovery made subsequent to write off is recognised in the consolidated statement of profit and loss under other income.
+Any recovery made subsequent to write off is recognised in the statement of profit and loss under other income.

 ii.
-Financial liabilities Classification
+Financial liabilities

 The Company classifies all financial liabilities as subsequently measured at amortised cost, except for financial liabilities measured at fair value through profit or loss.